 - 1. Human - a.
 Is angry about an orvercharged bill. - b.
-Wears a VR headset to discuss the matter with a utility. - 2.
+Wears a VR headset to discuss the matter with the utility that has issued the bill. - 2.
 User talks to a clerk (an autonomous Virtual Human). - 3.
 Virtual clerk has a neutral face and voice. - 4.
 User utters their complaint with an angry voice. - 5.
 Virtual clerk - a.
 Understands the User's Personal Status from their voice, face, and gesture. - b.
 Activates appropriate strategy with its voice, face, and gesture. - 6.
-User is unconvinced - 7.
+User is unconvinced. - 7.
 Virtual clerk calls their "boss" (Digitised Human). - 8.
 User is convinced. - 9.
 Human takes off their VR headset.